 2019 Honda Civic vs Kia Optima

 If you’re seeking out the right compact sedan, you’ve got a few options to consider.
 However, if you can’t decide between the Honda Civic vs. Kia Optima, you’ve got a difficult choice to make.
-At Port Charlotte Honda, we’re here to help drivers like you in Fort Myers, Cape Coral, and North Port learn a bit more about these two competing sedans and what they offer.
+At Norm Reeves Honda Superstore Port Charlotte, we’re here to help drivers like you in Fort Myers, Cape Coral, and North Port learn a bit more about these two competing sedans and what they offer.

 Keep reading this 2019 Honda Civic vs. Optima comparison to find out how these sedans differ, so you can decide on your next car!